2021 Nissan Frontier: Lighter And More Efficient, But Not All-New

 Motor1.com Car Buying Service

-It remains to be seen whether the smaller four-cylinder engine and the manual gearbox removed from the 2020MY will make a comeback, although we wouldn’t count on the three-pedal variant to return since Nissan says the manual had a take rate of just five percent.
+It remains to be seen whether the smaller four-cylinder engine and the manual gearbox removed with the 2020MY will make a comeback, although we wouldn’t count on the three-pedal variant to return since Nissan says the manual had a take rate of just five percent.
 However, Motor Trend reported last October the next-gen model would get an updated six-speed manual, so perhaps the clutch pedal isn’t dead just yet.

 The same report from MT talked about Nissan’s plan to retain the “same basic platform,” but with an updated chassis and electrical architecture.
 The revised styling is said to evoke the “spirituality of adventure” (whatever that means) as the truck will have a “strong” design with a look significantly changed compared to the outgoing Frontier.
 An older report from Automotive News quoted an insider saying the new model looks “like something a truck guy would want.”